 You are here

 On 1.
-July 2018, the new package travel law (PRG) comes into force in Austria.
-It will bring a lot of new rules, designed for the digital age and its new ways of travel booking.
+July 2018, the new package travel law (PRG) came into force in Austria.
+It brought a lot of new rules, designed for the digital age and its new ways of travel booking.
 The aim to strengthen and modernise the protection for travellers brings more complexity.

-In Austria, the new package travel law (PRG) comes into force on July 1st, 2018.
-The following article explains which rights you will have then.
+In Austria, the new package travel law (PRG) came into force on July 1st, 2018.
+The following article explains which rights you have since then.

 Summertime is vacation time.
 Finally getting away from the daily routine and find time for the beautiful things in life.
 Even worse, when suddenly problems occur and disturb the long-desired journey.
 A list of ECC Austria shows how to react to which situation and where to turn to for help.

 Regarding online travel booking, hidden traps and obstacles are not uncommon.
 The European Consumer Centre provides tips and help.